 Kočevar Glavač et al. (2017) reported concentrations of rutin and quercetin during production of roasted Tartary buckwheat groat tea in South Korea.
 Dry samples of raw seeds, steamed whole seeds, the steamed seeds after de-hulling, and the groats after roasting were ground, extracted with methanol, and analyzed by HPLC.
 On a dry weight basis, the raw grain contained 1.41 percent rutin and 0.004 percent quercetin.
 Steaming for 30 minutes reduced rutin almost by half, while increasing quercetin almost six-fold.
 Seeds dehulled after steaming contained 0.826 percent rutin and 0.007 percent quercetin.
 After roasting, different lots of groats contained from 0.327 to 6.28 percent rutin and from 0.039 to 0.082 percent quercetin.
 Large fragments of steamed hull contained 0.036 percent rutin and 0.040 percent quercetin.
 The very fine hull fragments were much richer in ruin (1.61 percent) while containing less quercetin (0.022 percent).

 Intestinal α-glucosidase is a key enzyme in the digestion of carbohydrate.
-Its inhibition can delay that digestion, thereby diminishing the absorption of glucose from the gut.
-By lowering plasma glucose levels, α-glucosidase inhibitors in the diet might delay or prevent the onset of type II diabetes.
+Its inhibition can delay that digestion, thereby diminishing the absorption of glucose from the gut into the bloodstream.
+By moderating plasma glucose levels, α-glucosidase inhibitors in the diet might delay or prevent the onset of type II diabetes.
 Qin et al. (2013) measured the capacity of Tartary buckwheat to inhibit α-glucosidase.
 Phenolic compounds were extracted with ethanol from material collected during several stages in the commercial production in China of Tartary buckwheat tea, and their total concentration was measured by the Folin–Ciocalteu method.
 Individual compounds were identified and quantified by HPLC.

 Using a spectrophotometric assay, those authors measured the activity of α-glucosidase from rat intestine in a 5 mM solution of p-nitrophenyl-α-D-glucopyranoside that also contained one of the extracts of total phenols described above.
 Percent inhibition—almost 30 percent with the raw seeds—increased to 37.9 percent with the steamed seeds, then declined to 15.6 percent with the tea.
 Therefore, in these samples, the inhibition of α-glucosidase was directly related to the concentration of total phenolics.
 Similarly, antioxidant activity, as measured by DPPH-scavenging, increased with the soaking of the whole seeds, and then decreased with each successive stage of tea production.
 Over the course of processing, there was a strong relationship between α-glucosidase inhibition, antioxidant activity, and the concentration of total phenols.
 However, weaker relationships were observed between α-glucosidase inhibition or antioxidant activity and the concentration of any individual flavonoid (i.e., rutin, isoquercitrin, quercetin, or kaempferol).